Gaetz/SDL-OpenGL/README.md

 # Builds
 build/
 release/
+.vscode/ipch
 ```

 # Try your game

-Build with ctrl + shift + b then launch with F5.
+Build you game with Ctrl + Shift + B for the classic compile mode, or with F7 for the CMake mode.

+Launch with F5.